CubanTech/reveal.js/dapps.md

 - Tokens are generated using a predefined mechanism and are only available for the development of the DApp.

 > <small> In addition to its fund-raising mechanism, the Master Protocol used the collaboration mechanism to fund its future development.
-Some Mastercoins are distributed via a community-driven bounty system based on the PoS mechanism.
+Some Mastercoins are distributed via a community-driven bounty system based on the PoS mechanism.</small>

 ---